YunqingRecord/Google-Vision-Kit/Readme.md

-## The trained MNIST model performed poor on the new written number by hand
+##  Find inner Problem, which is always ignored by everyone: The trained MNIST model performed poor on the new written number by hand